abdullahialidev/Previous-Express/README.md

  Word and palindrome result are both sent to MongoDb database.

-Languages used were JavaScript, Express.js, Node.js, CSS, and HTML.
+Languages used were JavaScript, Node.js, CSS, and HTML.
+Express.js was used as a template handler

  ## Installation